 In a mixing bowl with an electric mixer, cream the brown sugar and butter until light.
 Add egg and vanilla; beat well.

-In another bowl, combine the dry ingredients and mix to blend well.
+In another bowl, combine the dry ingredients—flour, baking soda, and salt—and mix to blend well.

 Shape the dough into small balls about the size of walnuts.